TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-04-06 - Removes destruction delay variance from USA Daisy Cutter bomb <a name='link__20230406__1800_daisy_cutter_explosion_delay_variance'></a>
 **Changes**

-- **TWEAK**: Removes the 100 ms destruction delay variance from the USA Daisy Cutter bomb.
+- **TWEAK**: The 100 ms destruction delay variance of the USA Daisy Cutter bomb is now removed.
 The delay is now a fixed deterministic 1000 ms.

 **Links**